 For me, I take time to make my morning coffee, read my Bible and pray for the upcoming day ahead, and then when my mind feels focused, I like to open up my laptop and check in with my challengers.

 I’m a Beachbody Coach.
-I help others live healthier, happier lives by holding their hand on this uncertain and difficult journey.
+We all know that becoming a healthy person isn’t easy so I help others live healthier, happier lives by holding their hand on this uncertain and difficult journey.
 I am not a nutritionist.
 I am not a personal trainer.
 I am a teacher.
 And this job has changed my life.

 Today, for example, I woke up to some testimonies from my clients.
 Last night I challenged them to write about their biggest struggles in this last month and to also write about their successes.
 It is always a humbling moment to read through these.
 Here are some that I had the honor of reading this morning: